Green Darner Dragonfly

 Like other species of dragonflies, the Common Green Darner dragonfly is a voracious and agile predator.
 Their vision plays an important role in preying on food, as well as escaping from its predators.
 The adult Darners feed during the dusk or in the day time, and often roam over the rivers, fields or lakes in swarms, where the food is available in abundance.
 They munch on a variety of insects, including other dragonflies, butterflies and other flying insects like mosquitoes, ant royalty, flies and moths.
 The larvae of Green Darner are also carnivorous in nature, but mostly feed on aquatic insects like tadpoles, small fish, mosquito larvae and other insects.
 The larva catches the prey with the help of its lower jaw, termed as ‘labium’, which consists of hooks that trap the victims.

-READ MORE: What Do Dragonflies Eat?
+READ MORE: How Long Do Dragonflies Live?

 Range